MarcoZufferli/marcozufferli.github.io/content/posts/test.md

   <span id=53>

-  [As already said](#80) the TGS Ticket issued will NOT have the "forwardable" flag set to 1.
+  Since the Service Account of the AP Front End does NOT have the "TRUSTED\_TO\_AUTH\_FOR\_DELEGATION" flag, this TGS Ticket issued will NOT have the "forwardable" flag set to 1, consequently it would be a TGS Ticket NOT valid for the subsequent "KRB\_TGS\_REQ (S4U2Proxy)" packet.

   {{< image src="/demystify_kerberos_delegation/52.png" position="center" style="border-radius: 8px;">}}